BenGOsborn/OsbornAI-Website/frontend/articles/text-generation-using-a-rnn.md

 <br />

 ### Loading raw data:
 Now that the data has been downloaded, we're going to read the contents of each file and store them in a <code>pandas</code> series.
-Set the <code>root</code> variable to be the location of the documents located within your downloaded Gutenberg dataset.
+Set the <code>root</code> variable to be the location of the folder that contains the documents located within your downloaded Gutenberg dataset.
 We will then load these files, shuffle them, and then select a sample of documents.

 <br />